Daily positive affirmations

 Moving on, another great tool along with affirmations is visual boards.

-Affirmations and visual boards
+Daily positive affirmations and visual boards

 A vision board is a poster on which you create a collage of images you have collected from various places.